AnthonyCxx/Notes-and-Writeups/High Point University CS Notes/Adv. Data Structures and Algorithms/Graphs.md

 9. E(G) can be empty (no edges)
 10. Only one edge per set of nodes
 11. Out-degree is how many edges come out from a node, in-degree is how many go in

+## Calculating the amount of Possible Edges
+The amount of possible edges is nodeCount*(nodeCount-1)